Best Interior Paint: Sherwin Williams vs Benjamin Moore

 Downside of Sherwin Williams Paint:

-- Sample paints come in large 1 quart sizes but because sample paint is not real paint (see below), this means you end up with a lot of extra sample paint
+- Sample paints come in large 1-quart sizes, but since they’re not actual paint (see below), you might end up with a lot of leftover sample paint.

-- High quality but not quite as smooth or as much coverage as Benjamin Moore – we needed additional coats
+- Great quality, but not as smooth or with as much coverage as Benjamin Moore—we needed extra coats.

 Event though I think both brands are one of the best interior wall paint brands, the biggest drawback for each of them is the price and size of their samples.